 A greywater treatment system can be installed in residential households to provide treated greywater for use in irrigation, toilet flushing, washing machines and for outdoor use.
 It’s a step up from the rainwater tank solution mentioned above and can be a very effective way of both recycling water and cutting down your water bill.
 A household has the potential to save between 50,000 and 100,000 litres of drinking water a year by using greywater!
 The installation of any type of greywater system must be carried out by a licenced and experienced plumber and sometimes require a certificate of approval from your local council.
-We can help advise you on this and you can also check out the NSW guidelines directly by clicking HERE.
+We can help advise you on this and you can also check out the NSW guidelines directly.

 For more information on recycling water at home, visit the the Sydney Water and/or the NSW Office Of Water websites.
 You can also contact us at Wildwater Plumbing, your local, plumbing Northern Beaches specialists for fast, friendly, expert advice on how we can help you save water and keep your home as eco-friendly as possible.